hjeeves/sp-react-fullpage/README.md

 ### Getting Going
-Clone the repo
+1) Clone the repo
+2) Open in your ide, install project dependencies using npm (run 'npm install', it reads the package.json file) The node_modules folder will be addedin this step.
+First index can take some time.
+3) Set /etc/hosts entry for local URL
-install project dependencies using npm set /etc/hosts entry set up .env file to match /etc/hosts entry use 'npm start' to start up the local instance
+4) Set up .env file to match /etc/hosts entry
+5) Use 'npm start' to start up the local instance

-(Q: does npm install the dependencies here, based on the package.json file?)
+NOTE: current test configuration points to rc, so you'll need the vpn up for the registry client reference to work, and you'll need to log in to rc in order for skaha permissions to work.

 ### Quick working process:
 1) edit code in either /public/dev/js or /react directories